15 Minute Read

 The risk of labeling data with AI is that those labels are often used to create or identify patterns, and those patterns go on to become the thesis if insights and the catalysts of change.
 However, if data is incorrectly labeled in the early phases of research, then the insights and conclusions based on that data may be incorrect in ways that create falsehoods, introduce bias, and create a false sense of safety, ethics, and evidence-based decision-making.

-One area where we use AI for data labeling in Notably is in sentiment analysis.
+One area where we've used AI for a long time in data labeling is with sentiment analysis.
 AI-generated sentiment results are accurate about 70-80% of the time, according to our testing experience.
 Typically sentiment plays a small role in analysis, often alongside other variables.
 There is also an existing level of shared understanding for sentiment and its labels (positive, negative, and neutral).
-However, when we think about some of the data labeling practices our competitors are embracing in their products, such as auto clustering by themes, we've paused to ask if just because we could use AI for labeling, does it mean we should?

 Create your own AI-powered templates for better, faster research synthesis.
 Discover new customer insights from data instantly.